A Few Days in September: Home media

 Koch-Lorber Films released the film on DVD in the US in 2007.
 Fledgling distributor Transmedia Pictures gave the film a limited release in the United Kingdom and Ireland, releasing the film on 14 September 2007.
 It was released on DVD in the UK by High Fliers Films in September 2009.
 Aztec International released the film in Australia, licensing the DVD rights to Madman Films.

 Alternative versions

 In September 2007 French language television station TV5 broadcast a reduced version of the film, running at 90 minutes—22 minutes shorter than the original French theatrical version.
 This version begins on September 6, 2001, when Irène brings Orlando and David to her apartment, removing the opening scene on Orlando's farm and the aborted hotel meeting with Elliot.
 As such it removes September 5 from the narrative.
-The version of the film was released in Portugal in November 2006 had a slightly longer running time; A number of extra scenes were included in this version at producer Paolo Branco's request.
+The version of the film was released in Portugal in November 2006 had a slightly longer running time; A number of extra scenes were included in this version at producer Paulo Branco's request.
 This version opens with Irène in her apartment receiving a letter from Elliot.
 It also includes scenes of Orlando target practicing on her farm and of Irène and William Pound sitting in his truck reminiscing on their shared history.